heroku/node-heroku-client/docs/logSession.md

 ### `id`

-*unique identifier of this log session.*
+*unique identifier of this log session*

 Example | Serialized? | Type
 --- | --- | ---